 Bundles of in season flowers and floral arrangements are available with Loam Floral Design!
 Stop by the General Store on Fridays and Saturdays from 10-1pm in Washington Depot in front of Valley Spirit Wellness Center and check their Instagram for the latest offerings @loamfloraldesign.

 For your one stop shop for fresh and organic produce, maek sure to go to The Smithy in New Preston!
 With an abundance of locally made and sourced foods, breads, and quick bites to choose from, there’s something for everyone.
-The Smithy is open for curbside pick up from 10am-3pm Sundays through Wednesdays, and 10am-5pm Thursdays through Saturdays.
-Go to thesmithystore.com to view the menu and call your order in for same day pickup.
+Go to thesmithystore.com to view their latest menu and offerings.

 Spring Hill Vineyards